-College Scholarships for High School Students
+College Scholarships for High School Students: Tips & How to Apply

-5 minute read
+8 minute read

-When most people think of college scholarships, they’re imagining writing essays and submitting academic records as a senior in high school.
+When most people think of college scholarships, they iimagine writing essays and submitting academic records as a senior in high school.
 And while that does make up a good percentage of the scholarship application process, you can pursue scholarship funds as early as your freshman year in high school.
 Below we’ve broken down the various college scholarships for high school students that are available starting prior to senior year.

 Many scholarships are offered to students as young as 14 to help them build up a college savings fund.
 So while it might seem strange at first, students can (and should) consider looking for and applying to scholarships throughout their high school experience.
 If funding is secured early, that takes some pressure off senior year as well.